Li Shangyin: Poetic style

-Li Shangyin typically wrote his poetry in the various Classical Chinese poetry forms, some of his poems being in the poetic forms whose development is associated with Tang poetry and some which hearkens back to much older forms.
-The Chinese critical tradition tends to depict Li Shangyin as the Tang dynasty's last great poet.
+Li's poetry takes various Classical Chinese poetry forms.
+The Chinese critical tradition tends to depict Li as the Tang dynasty's last great poet.
 The Tang dynasty ended in 907 CE and, after a period of disunity, was succeeded by the Song dynasty in 960 CE.
-The Song poetry style, although drawing on the traditional forms, is especially noted for the development of the ci (Wade-Giles: t'zu) form, which was characterized by providing fresh lyrics to fixed-meter tunes and by the inclusion of romantic and even erotic themes, which themes were often viewed as embarrassing by traditional scholars.
-Li Shangyin's poetry forms an important transitional role as part of this developmental process.
+The Song poetry style, although drawing on traditional forms, is especially noted for the development of the ci (Wade-Giles: t'zu) form, which was characterized by providing fresh lyrics to fixed-meter tunes.
+Li Shangyin's poetry played an important transitional role as part of this developmental process.
+James J. Y. Liu, who shared the first comprehensive collection of English translations of Li's poetry, described him as "one of the most ambiguous if not the most ambiguous poets."